MeteoSwiss/opendata/docs/general/third-party-examples.md

 ## MeteoSwiss voids any warranty

 The user examples and libraries listed on this page are provided "as-is", without warranty of any kind, expressed or implied.
-Please be aware that the above libraries/guides/code might contain licenses, which must be adhered to.
+Please be aware that the libraries/guides/code might contain licenses, which must be adhered to.

 ## User guides, libraries and examples